Lastraeus/pp2-cians-ci-grade-calculator/README.md

 The application was tested with:

-Up to date Firefox (Windows 10 ver 109.0 Firefox Release January 17, 2023) - Using Dev tools to inspect all elements of the site, using responsiveness mode to test down to less than 400px emulating Pixel 5 and free responsiveness mode to go to less than 280px wide.
+Up-to-date Firefox (Windows 10 ver 109.0 Firefox Release January 17, 2023) - Using Dev tools to inspect all elements of the site, using responsiveness mode to test down to less than 400px emulating Pixel 5 and free responsiveness mode to go to less than 280px wide.
 Using the console to detect any errors and to diagnose problem variables or states by adding console.log() commands to my javascript scripts when needed.

-Up to date Chrome (Windows 10 Version 109.0.5414.120 (Official Build) (64-bit)) - Using Dev tools to inspect all elements of the site, using responsiveness mode to test down to 280px emulating Galaxy fold extremely small screen size and free responsiveness mode to go to less than 280px wide.
+Up-to-date Chrome (Windows 10 Version 109.0.5414.120 (Official Build) (64-bit)) - Using Dev tools to inspect all elements of the site, using responsiveness mode to test down to 280px emulating Galaxy fold extremely small screen size and free responsiveness mode to go to less than 280px wide.
 Occasionally using the console to detect any errors and to diagnose problem variables or states by adding console.log() commands to my javascript scripts when needed.

-Up to date Edge browser (Windows 10 Version 109.0.1518.61 (Official build) (64-bit)) - Using responsiveness mode to test down to 280px emulating Galaxy fold extremely small screen size and free responsiveness mode to go to less than 280px wide.
+Up-to-date Edge browser (Windows 10 Version 109.0.1518.61 (Official Build) (64-bit)) - Using responsiveness mode to test down to 280px emulating Galaxy fold extremely small screen size and free responsiveness mode to go to less than 280px wide.

 ### __Validator Testing__
 No error displaying with w3 HTML validator https://validator.w3.org/nu/?showsource=yes&doc=https%3A%2F%2Flastraeus.github.io%2Fpp2-cians-ci-grade-calculator%2F

 __CSS__
-No error found with https://jigsaw.w3.org/css-validator/validator (manual input of style.css content)
+No error was found with https://jigsaw.w3.org/css-validator/validator (manual input of style.css content)

 __Javascript__
  __https://jshint.com/ JS validator (Manual input of script.js)__

 Two warnings were found:
 38  Do not use 'new' for side effects.
 187 Do not use 'new' for side effects

 These relate to the use of Constructors in a forEach function to add unique click/select listeners to each randomiser button/selector option, to enable the live updating functionality of specific grades.
-Since these objects just need to be intialized once to complete the unique ID setup process, it was deemed unnessary by the developer to create a system to save each individual new instance as a seperate variable before passing it to the overarching foreach function in readTableGradeAfterChange() and initializeRandomButtons().
-The developer believes this would have lead to unnecessary complexity.
+Since these objects just need to be initialized once to complete the unique ID setup process, it was deemed unnecessary by the developer to create a system to save each new instance as a separate variable before passing it to the overarching forEach function in readTableGradeAfterChange() and initializeRandomButtons().
+The developer believes this would have led to unnecessary complexity.

  __https://jshint.com/ JS validator (Manual input of modal-script.js)__

- No errors found.
+ No errors were found.

 __Chrome Lighthouse Test__

 ![Useful Links Section](docs/readme-images/lighthouse-rating.png)

 I ran the chrome lighthouse test on the site and received extremely high scores.

 ### __Bugs Encountered__
  __1.__

-    When developing the live updating table with grade column selector options, I initially set up the script.js so that a foreach was run on each of the selector elements and would add a listener to each that updated the table values on that row to match the new selected option.
+    When developing the live updating table with grade column selector options, I initially set up the script.js so that a forEach was run on each of the selector elements and would add a listener to each that updated the table values on that row to match the newly selected option.
     This led to a bug where the same listener was applied to each selector(in each row) simultaneously.
-After some research I developed a object-orientated part of the system using classes to construct individual objects for each selector based on their unique ID attributes, and used that set up unique listeners within the class, so each specific selector now would only affect the intended row.
+After some research I developed an object-orientated part of the system using classes to construct individual objects for each selector based on their unique ID attributes and used that to set up unique listeners within the class, so each specific selector now would only affect the intended row.

     This issue came up again when developing the randomiser buttons, as each needed a unique listener to pass the correct value to the randomiseResults() function.
-This was solved with the same methodology as above, constructing unique id-attribute based objects for each that created seperate listeners for each button.
+This was solved with the same methodology as above, constructing unique id-attribute-based objects for each that created separate listeners for each button.

  __2.__

-    When I was adding the (previously freestanding) "Total Points/final results" row to the end of the grade calc table, I encountered a bug where the cell in question where the Total Points/final results were to be inserted was throwing a undefined/adding an "error" code from my function cases instead of the previously functional insert into the previously freestanding results spans.
+    When I was adding the (previously freestanding) "Total Points/final results" row to the end of the grade calc table, I encountered a bug where the cell in question where the Total Points/final results were to be inserted was throwing an undefined/adding an "error" code from my function cases instead of the previously functional insert into the previously freestanding results spans.

-    I realized then that this was due to the selectors for all values to be calculated was stored as variables that queryselected all available rows for use in calculation arrays.
+    I realized then that this was due to the selectors for all values to be calculated being stored as variables that queryselected all available rows for use in calculation arrays.

     I solved this by researching how to limit the querSelectorAll selectors to only look for the first 5 rows(For each project line) leaving the total/final row out of the calculations.
 Using the following updated variables;